G33kLabs/html5.uuid.js/README.md

 In your HTML :

-	<script type="text/javascript" src="js/libs/html5.uuid.js/html5.uuid.js"></script>
+	<script type="text/javascript" src="html5.uuid.js"></script>

 In your JS :

 	var uuid = (new html5uuid()).get() ;

+or

+	var uuid = new html5uuid({
+		key: 'name of the key in local storage',		// default: 'html5.uuid'
+		model: [8,4,4,4,12]								// default: [12,4,4,4,8]
+	}) ;
+	uuid.get() ;

 iOS Implementation
 ------------------

-For iOS, this lib generates an uuid specific for each application, stored into application settings => Since iOS 5, application settings are synced with iCloud, so uuid follow the player on each device he used.
+For iOS, this lib generates an uuid specific for each application, stored into application settings

+Since iOS 5, application settings are synced with iCloud, so uuid follow the player on each device he used.

 * Drag and drop the 'ios.uuid' folder into your xCode project
 * Put that in your viewController :